 In addition to moonlighting as a writer, independent filmmaker and saxophonist, Fox teaches English and video production in the Ann Arbor Public Schools, where he uses his own dreams of writing and filmmaking to inspire his students to follow their own dreams.
 He has also worked in public relations at Ford Motor Company and as a newspaper reporter.
 He resides in Ann Arbor, MI.

 - Optioned 2 screenplays to Hollywood

-- Author of two books (fiction and non-fiction)
+- Author of three books (fiction and non-fiction)